thunderbiscuit/uniffi-bindings-template/calculator-swift/README.md

 If you are a maintainer of this project or want to build and publish this project to your own Github repository use the following steps:

-1. If it doesn't already exist, create a new `release/0.MINOR` branch from the `master` branch
+1. If it doesn't already exist, create a new `release/0.MINOR` branch from the `master` branch.
+2. Add a tag `v0.MINOR.0`.
-2. Run the `publish-spm` workflow on Github for branch `release/0.MINOR` and version `0.MINOR.0`
+3. Run the `publish-spm` workflow on Github from the `calculator-swift` repo for  version `0.MINOR.0`.

 [Swift]: https://developer.apple.com/swift/
 [Xcode]: https://developer.apple.com/documentation/Xcode